Crestone, Colorado: History

 The first settlement in the Crestone area occurred after the American Civil War with the granting of the Luis Maria Baca Grant No. 4 in 1860 to the heirs of the original Baca Grant at Las Vegas, New Mexico.
 Title to the grant at Las Vegas was clouded by a second grant of the same land to the residents of Las Vegas, the Bacas having abandoned their grant after the deaths of the founder to a Mexican soldier in 1827 and of his oldest son at the hands of the Navajo in 1835.
 The Baca heirs were offered alternative lands from the public lands of the United States.
 The square tract selected is 12.5 mi on a side south of Saguache County Road T south of Crestone.
 The Bacas deeded the land to their attorney, but it soon passed by tax sale to a third party.
 The ranch headquarters were on Crestone Creek to the southwest of Crestone.
-The Baca Grant was one of the first large tracts of land to be fenced in the West and in its heyday was the home of prize Hereford cattle.
+The Baca Grant was one of the first large tracts of land to be fenced in the West and was the home of prize Hereford cattle.

 In addition to ranching, there was some mining in the area to the east and south of Crestone of small shallow iron oxide copper gold ore deposits.
 In 1880, the town of Crestone was platted by George Adams, the owner of the Baca Grant.
+The Crestone, Colorado, post office opened on November 16, 1880.
 In 1900, with the help of Eastern investors, George Adams ignited a minor boom, reopening one of the more promising gold mines and building a railroad spur to the town and the mines along the Range south of town.
-However, lacking good ore, the boom was short lived.
+The Town of Crestone was incorporated on January 24, 1902 Llacking good ore, the boom was short-lived.
 A long period of decline followed.

 By 1948, Crestone had declined to its post-war population of 40, mostly retirees and cowboys who worked on the Grant, a nickname for the Baca Grant.
 Many of the old cabins were used as vacation homes.
-By 1971, the Baca Grant came into the ownership of a corporation which subdivided a portion of the Grant, creating the Baca Grande, a subdivision originally platted for about 10,000 lots.
-At great expense, underground utilities were installed and roads built.
+By 1971, the Baca Grant came into the ownership of a corporation that subdivided a portion of the Grant, creating the Baca Grande, a subdivision originally platted for about 10,000 lots.
+At great expense, underground utilities were installed, and roads were built.
 However, sales lagged and by 1979 the development was considered a liability by the corporation.
-Maurice Strong, owner of a controlling interest and his fiancée, Hanne Marstrand, visited the development and "fell in love with it".
+Maurice Strong, owner of a controlling interest, and his fiancée, Hanne Marstrand, visited the development and "fell in love with it".
 They were inspired to create a world spiritual center and began granting parcels of land to traditional spiritual organizations.

-The population gradually began to increase and by 2006 several hundred homes had been built and a number of small spiritual communities had become established.
+The population gradually began to increase and by 2006 several hundred homes had been built and small spiritual communities had become established.
 As the Baca Grande contained no provision for business uses, Crestone became the business center of the community and, having enacted a sales tax, was in a position to finance further improvements.